- Doctors & Departments

 Under these circumstances, bronchopulmonary sequestration could be life-threatening, which is why early detection and observation at the Colorado Fetal Care Center is so important.
 Thanks to our state-of-the-art facility and team of fetal care specialists, we work with families to provide the best outcomes for babies diagnosed with BPS.

 Bronchopulmonary sequestration (BPS) is a mass of nonfunctioning lung tissue that does not communicate with the bronchioles, the passages that move air and in out of the lungs.

 There are two types of BPS: intralobar (inside a lung lobe) or extralobar (outside of the lung with its own pleural cover).
-Intralobar BPS is more common, accounting for 75 percent of cases, and it is located in the lower lobe of the lung in 98 percent of cases.
-Extralobar BPS is usually located in the lower part of the chest, closer to the back, with about 90 percent of masses occurring on the left side.
+Intralobar BPS is more common, accounting for 75% of cases, and it is located in the lower lobe of the lung in 98% of cases.
+Extralobar BPS is usually located in the lower part of the chest, closer to the back, with about 90% of masses occurring on the left side.

 Bronchopulmonary sequestration can also be intrathoracic (inside the chest) or extrathoracic (outside the chest).
 These masses receive blood supply from a systematic "feeding" vessel, such as the pulmonary artery, which help them grow.
 As they increase in size, these masses may cause amniotic fluid to accumulate in the chest or abdomen of the baby, making intervention necessary.